Autologous Muscle Tissue Regeneration

 In a first step a small muscle biopsy taken from the patient under local anesthesia.

-The dormant muscle stem cells, which are located at the base of muscle fibers, are isolated from the surrounding tissue.
-During this process, they are activated and start proliferating into MPCs.
+Muscle precursor cells (MPCs) are isolated from the Biopsy.
 These cells are expanded under strictly monitored conditions.
 Once, the required cell number is reached, the cells are harvested.

 The quality of these cells is tested by an external, certified laboratory before the product is released.